 On the phone

 Anyone can to some extent avoid unnecessary cold calls by registering with the Telephone Preference Service.
 Be aware that if your relative or friend changes telephone provider then they may need to reregister again.
 This will not stop calls which originate from abroad.
-The government is considering making telephone call-screening technology more freely available.

 A useful option is a phone showing caller ID.
 An answering service can be enabled to pick up calls from unrecognised numbers.
 This will pick up those annoying calls from automated systems.

-Nearly £24m was lost in 2014 alone to fraudsters tricking people across the UK into transferring money into bogus bank accounts.
-Again it’s vital to impress on family that they do not give out personal or financial information to anyone who calls them on the phone.
+It’s vital to impress on family that they do not give out personal or financial information to anyone who calls them on the phone.
 Banks do not ask for passwords and will not send someone to collect cards if there is a problem.
 It’s probably worth pointing out that it’s not just older people who can be taken in, so there’s no need to feel bad about being duped.